-Explain how the proposed activity or development complies with the requand/or application form y or development complies with the requirements of the protocols referred to in the NOI Protocols included the general requirements for conducting initial verification of site sensitivity.The DEA Screening Tool, as well as the nature of the proposed project (i.e. mast and associated infrastructure), identified the need for certain specialist is envisaged that no specialist studies are required (please see site verification report - Appendix I).
+Explain how the proposed activity or development complies with the requirements of the protocols referred to in the NOI and/or application form Protocols included the general requirements for conducting initial verification of site sensitivity.
+The DEA Screening Tool, as well as the nature of the proposed project (i.e. 35m high mast and associated infrastructure), identified the need for certain specialist studies.
+It is envisaged that no specialist studies are required (please see site sensitivity verification report - Appendix I).